Livestock Farming Technology in Animal Agriculture

 (Source: Cainthus)

 However, there are some unintended consequences of this technology.
-In the digitalization of industries, agriculture is often at the bottom of all charts for technology adoption.
+Agriculture is often at the bottom of all charts for technology adoption in the digitalization of industries.
 The cyclical nature of economics in the livestock industry makes it difficult for producers to justify the initial steep upfront costs of implementing these technologies.

 What is the future of Livestock Management?

-With a domestic market value of over $30 billion annually and 9 million dairy cows just in the US, investors are starting to take a major interest.
+With a domestic market value of over $30 billion annually and nine million dairy cows in the United States, investors are starting to take a significant interest.
 Tyler Bramble, Portfolio Growth Lead at Cainthus, envisions a cow-centric approach for the future: “Today, we manage livestock for the most part around the human schedule.
 This technology will allow us to manage livestock from a cow-centric approach.
-Animals will be able to act and go about its day in a more natural behavior and environment that it can today.”
+Animals will be able to act and go about their day in a more natural behavior and environment than it can today.

 Regardless of all the current challenges, the future is bright for the connected cow.